elastio/bon/website/src/reference/builder/member/skip.md

 ## Unsupported function syntax

-This attribute is not supported with free function or associated method syntax because it's simply unnecessary there and can easier be expressed with local variables.
+This attribute is not supported with function or method syntax because it's simply unnecessary there and can easier be expressed with local variables.